asarogers/ESP32-DevkitV1-hello_world/README.md

     if you already have git installed, you may skip this step.

 #3 Please past these commands in the cmd terminal
+'''html
 cd %HOMEPATH%
-`mkdir esp
+mkdir esp
 cd esp

-git clone --recursive https://github.com/espressif/esp-idf.git
+git clone --recursive https://github.com/espressif/esp-idf.git cd esp-idf git submodule update --init

-cd esp-idf

-git submodule update --init`
+'''

 #4 tap the windows key, type "Edit the system environment variables"
 - click on environment variabels